 Envisioning a Climate-Safe California webinar #17: Phasing Out Oil Refining in California: Implications for Health and Workers – 25 July 2024

-The Clean Coalition is a partner organization for this webinar, which will take place on 25 July 2024 at 10am.
+The Clean Coalition was a partner organization for this webinar, which took place on 25 July 2024 at 10am.

 The Climate Center believes in thriving, healthy communities.
 They envision a future where everyone in California enjoys clean air and water, renewable and reliable energy, healthy food, and abundant nature.
 California has the tools and the know-how to make this vision a reality if our elected leaders summon the political will.
 It is time we put people back at the heart of policy.
 In doing so, we can keep our friends and loved ones safe from worsening climate disasters, create millions of family-sustaining jobs, and give everyone the chance to thrive in the clean energy economy.